mehdijebali/K8s_Volumes_Lab/README.md

 ```
 The field **allowVolumeExpansion** is the property of StorageClass and deﬁnes the ability to resize storage size after they are created.
 All Cloud Disk Supports this property.
 ## Volume Types
+#### emptyDir
+The emptyDir type is created when Pod is assigned to Node and Persist as long as Pod running on the Node.
+Multiple containers can refer the same emptyDir Volume.
+In fact, they can read and write the same ﬁles in the emptyDir volume, though that volume can be mounted at the same or different paths in each container.
+#### hostPath
+hostPath volume mounts a file or directory from the host node's filesystem into your Pod.
+This is not something that most Pods will need, but it offers a powerful escape hatch for some applications.